I have a final protection from abuse order against the abuser. Can s/he keep a gun or buy a new gun?

 - harassing, stalking, or threatening an intimate partner, the intimate partner’s child, or the respondent’s child; or

 - engaging in other conduct that would place an intimate partner in reasonable fear of bodily injury to him/herself or his/her child; and

 - The protection order:

 - includes a determination (“finding”) by the judge that the respondent represents a “credible threat” to the physical safety of the intimate partner or his/her child; or

 - has terms in it that clearly prohibit the use, attempted use, or threatened use of physical force against the intimate partner or his/her child that would reasonably be expected to cause bodily injury.1

-Also, federal laws, which apply to all states, restrict a person’s right to have a gun under certain circumstances.
+Also, federal laws, which apply to all states, restrict a person’s right to have a gun under certain circumstances, including when there is a final order of protection against him/her.
 Go to Federal Gun Laws to get more information.

 1 Kan.
 Stat. § 21-6301(a)(17)